Jerónimo Martins – Building a culture that drives growth

 Our approach

 The Team’s methodology began with strategic definition.
 Working in structured sprints, we led a process of immersion, insight and narrative development before moving into creative concept and activation planning.
 This sequencing matters: values that are designed before they are understood become slogans.
-Values that emerge from genuine insight become culture.
+By contrast, values that emerge from genuine insight become culture.

-Phase one involved deep stakeholder engagement: workshops with the Jerónimo Martins project team, interviews with leaders and employees across markets, and immersion in the organisation’s history, its commercial context and its people strategy.
-From this, we developed a strategic narrative that framed the ‘why’ behind the new framework.
+To achieve this, Phase one involved deep stakeholder engagement: workshops with the Jerónimo Martins project team, interviews with leaders and employees across markets, and immersion in the organisation’s history, its commercial context and its people strategy.
+From this foundation, we developed a strategic narrative that framed the ‘why’ behind the new framework.

-Throughout our creative process we remained in close dialogue with Jerónimo Martins HR directors, internal communications teams and senior sponsors – ensuring the emerging work was grounded in operational reality, not just strategic aspiration.
+To achieve this, we remained in close dialogue with Jerónimo Martins HR directors, internal communications teams and senior sponsors, ensuring the emerging work was grounded in operational reality, not just strategic aspiration.

 The Idea: ‘What We Do Is Who We Are’